Security in Power BI

 Like this creates roles for other countries as well.

 Now in Power BI services, we need to assign the email id’s to share the report.

 - Publish the report to Power BI Services by clicking on the “Publish” option in Power BI Desktop.

-- Now log in to Power BI Services account, in the Power BI services account it will be published in My Workspace.
+- Now log in to the Power BI Services account in the Power BI services account, it will be published in My Workspace.